 Discover what it was like to go to a show in eighteenth and nineteenth century Britain

 Two Last Nights!
 Show Business in Georgian Britain was a how-to guide to going to a show in eighteenth century Britain.

-Displayed throughout the whole Museum, this interactive exhibition delves into the mechanics of theatre and concert going in eighteenth and nineteenth century Britain.
-With more than 100 objects on display, discover the surprising similarities and astonishing differences between theatre and festival-going then and now, including advertising, ticket sales, audience behaviour and dress code.
+Displayed throughout the whole Museum, this interactive exhibition delved into the mechanics of theatre and concert going in eighteenth and nineteenth century Britain.
+With more than 100 objects on display, you could have discoverd the surprising similarities and astonishing differences between theatre and festival-going then and now, including advertising, ticket sales, audience behaviour and dress code.

 Going to a show flourished as a popular pastime in the eighteenth century and as a result the entertainment industry saw rapid expansion: many theatres were built and music festivals began in both London and the provinces.
 These growing forms of entertainment contributed to the vast range of audience experiences we know today.

 The exhibition provided a fascinating glimpse of behind-the-scenes roles, from theatre managers, set designers and scenery-painters, to the refreshment sellers and ticket collectors.
-Learn how leading artists of the day, including Hogarth, Hayman and Lambert, crossed over into the world of show business as set designers and scenery painters.
+You could have seen how how leading artists of the day, including Hogarth, Hayman and Lambert, crossed over into the world of show business as set designers and scenery painters.